BornB4Google/swe-3313-fall-2025-team-09/technical-design/README.md

 ## A. Implementation Language(s)

-The application is implemented using ASP.NET Core with C# on the backend and Angular on the frontend.
-This technology stack was selected because:
+The application is implemented using the following languages:

-- **C# and .NET**: Provides strong typing, extensive library support, and built-in dependency injection
-- **Entity Framework Core**: Simplifies database operations with ORM capabilities
-- **Angular**: Offers a component-based architecture with TypeScript for type safety
+####Backend:
-- **Team Familiarity**: C# syntax and object-oriented principles align closely with Java, leveraging existing team expertise
+- **C#: Server-side language for ASP.NET Core, providing strong typing, extensive library support, and built-in dependency injection.
+Chosen because C# syntax and object-oriented principles align closely with Java, leveraging existing team expertise.

+####Frontend:
+- **TypeScript**:  Angular's primary language, offering type safety and compile-time error detection.
+- **HTML**: Markup language for UI structure and templates.
+- **CSS**: Styling language for visual design and layout.

+####Data:
+- **SQLite**: SQLite is a lightweight, file-based relational database that stores all data in a single file (`offshore.db`).
+Unlike traditional database systems that require a separate server (like MySQL or PostgreSQL), SQLite runs directly within the application, making it ideal for development and single-user applications.

 ## B. Implementation Framework(s)
 We are using Angular as our front end framework.